Turbocharger Electronic Actuator Stepper Motor Information

-Electronic Stepper Motors (sometimes called Electronic Actuators) on turbochargers move the vanes inside a VNT (Variable Nozzle Technology) turbo.
+A Turbocharger Electronic Actuator Stepper Motors job is to move the vanes inside a VNT (Variable Nozzle Technology) turbo.

-The variable vanes do much the same job as a dump valve on a standard pneumatic actuated turbo.
+The variable vanes do the same job as a dump valve on a standard pneumatic-actuated turbo.

-They are sold as separate units to allow the purchase of either part depending on the problem they are purchased to fix.
+We sell the separate components to allow the purchase of either part, depending on the problem they are purchased to fix.

-Additionally, the actuator arm is attached via a clip to the stepper and the other end of the arm via a clip to the lever that actuates (moves) the vanes inside the turbo.
+Additionally, the actuator arm is attached via a clip to the stepper.
+And the other end of the arm attaches via another clip to the lever that actuates (moves) the vanes inside the turbo.

-In each case above, it is more common that once the stepper unit is attached to the turbo, it should work immediately with very little adjustment.
+Once the turbocharger electronic actuator stepper motor is attached to the turbo, it should work immediately with very little adjustment.

 Typical cases where calibration is likely required include (but not limited to):

-A fault code relating to stepper motor that persists once code has been cleared even after the new stepper / turbo has been installed.
+– A fault code relating to stepper motor that persists once code has been cleared.
+This code persists even after the new stepper / turbo has been installed.

-An example code would be: P0047 which relates to stepper motor, and may indicate low voltage or an out of range boost pressure detected.
+(An example code would be: P0047 which relates to stepper motor.
+This may indicate low voltage or an out of range boost pressure detected).

-Or cases where insufficient boost has been attained or general overboost fault codes are thrown by the ECU (as above code and including cases where the vehicle goes into ‘limp’ mode).
+– Or cases where insufficient boost has been attained or general over-boost fault codes are thrown by the ECU.

-Because of the general nature of most fault codes, they can seem to emulate the same issue as the original that called for replacement of that part.
+Because of the general nature of fault codes, they can seem to emulate the same issue as the original fault that called for stepper motor replacement.

-An example would be a stepper motor that is actually faulty, throwing same fault code as a stepper motor that is not faulty, but just requires some calibration.
+An example would be a stepper motor that is actually faulty, throwing the same fault code as a stepper motor that is not faulty.
+It may be that the stepper just requires some calibration.

-Another example is where the problem exists outside of the turbo/stepper system and in the ECU unit that controls the stepper or even the main vehicle ECU, or other components of exhaust or air intake system.
+Another example is where the problem exists outside of the turbo/stepper system.
+The fault may exist in the ECU unit that controls the stepper.
+Or the main vehicle ECU, or other components of exhaust or air intake system.

 Stepper Motor Calibration